TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Tensor decomposition and reconstruction of

-\section{Tensor Decomposition and Reconstruction of $\lag TTT\rag$}
+\section{Tensor decomposition and reconstruction of $\lag TTT\rag$}

-Since the $X$ and $Y$ terms on the right sides of (\ref{DCWI}) and (\ref{SCWI}) involve only longitudinal and trace parts, the method of \cite{Bzowski:2013sza} is work in $d$ dimensions and project the CWIs (\ref{DCWI})-(\ref{SCWI}) onto their transverse, traceless parts only, in which case the right sides of these relations vanish under the projection.
+In this section we briefly summarize the approach of \cite{Bzowski:2013sza}, who work in general $d$ dimensions in the momentum representation and project the Fourier transformed CWIs (\ref{DCWI})-(\ref{SCWI}) onto their transverse, traceless parts only, assuming no anomalous contributions.
+In this approach the inhomogeneous $X_n$ and $Y_n$ terms of the CWIs may be neglected since the terms on the right sides of (\ref{DCWI}) and (\ref{SCWI}) involve only longitudinal and trace parts, which drop out of the transverse, traceless projection.
 The number of transverse, traceless tensors with independent form factors is also much fewer than the general $\cS_n$ (being only five for $n=3$).
-The eqs. derived from (\ref{DCWI})-(\ref{SCWI}) for these five scalar form factors may then be solved explicitly by keeping $d\neq 4$ dimensions until the end of the calculation, when $(d-4)^{-1}$ singularities appear in the solution as $d \rightarrow 4$.
-Thus counterterms are needed, and after their subtraction the anomalous trace (\ref{Adef}) results.
-Finally the full solution for $\lag TTT\rag$ can be reconstructed in principle from its transverse, traceless parts by use of the conservation and trace Ward Identities.
+The CWIs for these $5$ scalar form factors may be solved explicitly in the momentum representation in general $d\neq 4$ dimensions in terms of `triple-$K$' integrals, which however contain $(d-4)^{-1}$ pole singularities, so that counterterms are needed to obtain a finite $d \rightarrow 4$ limit.
+After their subtraction the anomalous trace (\ref{Adef}) results.
+This amounts to rederiving the conformal anomaly (\ref{trace}) once again.
+Finally the full solution for $\lag T^{\m_1\n_1} T^{\m_2\n_2}T^{\m_3\n_3}(x_3)\rag_g$ can be reconstructed in principle by use of the conservation and trace Ward Identities and the limit $d \rightarrow 4$ taken.